 Stay off Social Media: Do not post anything on social media related to your crash, your injuries, your doctors, the other driver, or anything that can potentially be used against you.
 Anything you say or post can potentially be misinterpreted or twisted in a way that hurts your car accident claim.

-3 Ways a Lawyer Can Help Your Car Accident Case
+What Are the 3 Ways a Lawyer Can Help Your Car Accident Case?

 After a car wreck, you might be asking, “Should I hire a lawyer to handle my auto accident case?"
 While you are not legally required to, doing so has many benefits.

 To get compensation for your accident, you must file a claim with your insurance company, the at-fault driver's insurance company, or both.
 Filing claims and negotiating settlements can be complicated and stressful, especially if you are dealing with significant injuries.

 When you hire a car accident attorney, they will handle all of the legal complexities and negotiations necessary to secure the best possible settlement.
 Your lawyer will negotiate with the insurance companies and make sure your documents are filed correctly.